OUR PROGRAMS

 For more information contact

-Office Line: 250-386-8282
+Office Line: 250-386-1401

-Youth Services Outreach Program (YSOT)
+Youth Services Outreach (YSOT)

-Offering crisis support, intervention and prevention services for youth.
+Offering crisis support, intervention and prevention services for youth,

 Offers crisis intervention support

-Provides short term and longer term support
+Provides short term and long term support

 Provides referrals and connection to community supports